davekilian/davekilian.github.com/_posts/2012-09-29-filtering.markdown

     TODO diagrams of corresponding filtered signal

-This, finally, is where the duals (and, indeed, filtering in general) come into play.
+This is where image filtering comes into play.

 ## Low-Pass Filtering